Close This site uses cookies. If you continue to use the site you agree to this. For more details please see our cookies policy.

 What does it mean for us?

-Living with Jesus as King isn't easy.
-His followers will be rejected, just as he was.
-But they also live a life of deep security, satisfaction, and joy, knowing God and his forgiveness, being helped by his Spirit, and looking forward to the King’s return, when he will finally establish his loving kingdom forever.
+Living with Jesus as King isn’t easy.
+His followers will experience rejection, as he did.
+But they also enjoy deep security, forgiveness, joy, and the help of his Spirit — while looking forward to the day the King returns to establish his kingdom fully and forever.

-Jesus offers all this to anyone and everyone who repents and believes.
+Jesus offers all this to anyone who repents and believes.

 How about you?